 Advisor walk-in hours are times when you are welcome to log in or walk-in the advising suite with brief questions that pop-up for you throughout the week.
 If more in-depth advising is needed, students will be encouraged to schedule a follow-up appointment to address in full.
 Walk-ins do not require an appointment; advisors will remain present and available to meet with students for the duration of walk-in hours.

 Walk-in hours are offered in group and individual formats.
 For group walk-ins, student questions will be addressed in a group format, so you may hear what other students are asking and engage with both your advisor and peers.
 During individual walk-in hours, you will be placed in a waiting room and let in on a first come, first-served basis to meet 1:1 with your academic advisor and ask questions privately.

 Please also stay tuned-in to updates from your advisor, as there may be times when there are special events or circumstances that require an adjustment in your advisor’s scheduled walk-in hours.

 Academic advising virtual appointments are a great opportunity to set aside time for academic planning and to focus on your personal development.
 Appointments must be scheduled, online, in advance.
+Advising appointments can be scheduled in-person or virtually.
 Please note if you are more than 10 minutes late, you will need to reschedule the appointment to ensure your advisor has adequate time for you in the allotted schedule.
 Advisors may offer varying appointment lengths; you should sign up for an appointment length that meets your individual needs.